Mai-Te-Pora/Demex-Trading-Bot/README.md

 - Ability to print current list of potential orders
 - Ability to start over

+Notes:
+If you are choosing auto order creation, please be aware of rounding.
+Demex offers tokens in different digit depths.
+Creation of Grid was difficult due to this feature of the exchange.
+When uploading a new order, Demex will automatically round the price and/or quantity of a token.
+It may cause slight variations in the total amount calculated for price and quantity.

 ## Enhancements
 c1im4cu5 is working with a couple others to add strategies to the main bot.
 These include:
 - Session timing for Grid